 Aloe is not only a lovely succulent plant but also an excellent natural medicinal to have around the home.
 It is commonly grown as a house plant but a lucky few zones can grow them year around outdoors.
 Some varieties have a cold tolerance below 32 F. (0 C.) with a bit of protection.

 Growing Conditions for Aloes

 Aloe plants are native to Africa and grow in many climates.
 There are over 400 species of aloe, with Aloe vera one of the best known.
 Aloe vera is not frost tolerant and cannot withstand chilling temperatures, but there are alpine varieties that have cold tolerance to nearly freezing.

 Aloe grows in USDA zones 8 to 11 outdoors.
 Can you grow aloe outside of these zones?
 You can in the summer in a container, but you should move it indoors for the cold season.

 Aloes grow in poor soil with good drainage.
 They require full sun for at least six hours per day, but best growth is found where they receive at least eight hours of bright light.
 The growing conditions for aloes vary in their native habitat.
 Aloe polyphylla is a variety that is grown in the mountains of Lesotho and there are others which thrive in coastal or grassland locations.

 The plants store water in their leaves, which means they can go long periods without water.
 They do need regular watering but are very tolerant of drought conditions for short periods.

 Aloe Plants in the Garden

-As a rule, you cannot grow the Aloe vera plant outside of its recommended zones except in a container in summer, then move the plant indoors to a sunny location for the winter.
+As a rule, you cannot grow the Aloe vera plant outside of its recommended zones except in a container in summer, then moving the plant indoors to a sunny location for the winter.
 In areas that have milder climates, you can grow wide variety of aloe plants in the garden.